jphackworth/clj-vircurex/README.md

 ### Bugs

-No testing implemented.
+- No testing implemented.
+- Configuration subject to change
+- API subject to change
+- No support for Fee / Profit calculations

 You should not use this in production.

 ## License